What Muscles Does a Rowing Machine Work? Before & After Pics & Benefits

 We even throw in some before and after rowing pictures, results, and stories for anyone trying to decide if the rowing machine is right for them!

-What Muscles Does a Rowing Machine Work (By Phase)?
+What Muscles Work When Using a Rowing Machine (By Phase)?

 Rowing machines consist of four distinct phases (movements) that are denoted by the position of the person as they engage the row stroke.
 These are: